apptimistco/asn/rfc.md

     gc [@EPOCH]

-An administrator may exec this command in the `established` state for the server to purge older or all blobs flagged for deletion.
+An administrator may exec this command in the `established` state for the server to remove all singularly linked SUM files.

 ### ls ###
     ls BLOB...